NSVS 14256825: period variation and orbital stability analysis of two possible substellar companions: Data acquisition

 \section{Data acquisition}

-We compiled 305 eclipse minimum times from the literature as follows: 152 from Table 4 of \cite{Nasiroglu2017} (these include 18 by \cite{2007IBVS.5800....1W}, 32 by \citet{Beuermann2012A}, 9 by \cite{2012MNRAS.421.3238K} and 10 by\cite{Almeida2012}), 84 by \citet{Zhu2019}, 41 by \citet{Wolf2021}, 20 by \cite{Pulley2022}, and 8 by \cite{NehirBulut2022} (only the primaries).
+We compiled 305 eclipse minimum times from the literature as follows: 152 from Table 4 of \cite{Nasiroglu2017} (these include 18 by \cite{2007IBVS.5800....1W}, 32 by \citet{Beuermann2012A}, nine by \cite{2012MNRAS.421.3238K}, and ten by\cite{Almeida2012}); 84 by \citet{Zhu2019}, 41 by \citet{Wolf2021}, 20 by \cite{Pulley2022}, and eight by \cite{NehirBulut2022} (only the primaries).
 All TOMs are in BJD-TDB.
-Details of observations (error, eclipse type, observatory) can be found in the papers mentioned.
-In addition, we updated them with our own observations carried out during 2017 using the 14-inch Schmidt-Cassegrain telescope at Patras University “Mythodea” Observatory \citep{PapagChris2015}, 3 new TOMs calculated from the \textit{TESS} sector 51 of 2 min cadence for the year 2022 available from the Mikulski Archive for Space Telescopes (MAST) \footnote{\url{https://archive.stsci.edu/}} and 2 new TOMs collected from the online B.R.N.O.\footnote{\url{http://var2.astro.cz/brno/protokoly.php?lang=en}} database during the years 2023, 2024 (Table~\ref{tab:TOMs}).
+Details of the observations (error, eclipse type, observatory) can be found in the papers mentioned.
+In addition, we updated the TOMs with our own observations carried out in 2017 using the 14-inch Schmidt-Cassegrain telescope at the Patras University “Mythodea” Observatory \citep{PapagChris2015}.
+Three new TOMs were calculated from TESS sector 51 with a 2-min cadence for the year 2022, available from the Mikulski Archive for Space Telescopes (MAST),\footnote{\url{https://archive.stsci.edu/}} and two new TOMs were collected from the online B.R.N.O.\footnote{\url{http://var2.astro.cz/brno/protokoly.php?lang=en}} database during the years 2023 and 2024 (Table~\ref{tab:TOMs}).

 Our own observations were taken with an $R_{C}$ filter.
-The standard process of bias subtraction, flat fielding, and dark subtraction was used to reduce the CCD frames.
-Differential magnitudes were obtained by choosing a non-variable star in the field of view, comparable to the target in brightness (GSC 00504 00639) and a comparison star (2MASS 1084555518).
+The standard processes of bias subtraction, flat fielding, and dark subtraction were used to reduce the CCD frames.
+Differential magnitudes were obtained by choosing a non-variable star in the field of view comparable to the target in brightness (GSC 00504 00639) and a comparison star (2MASS 1084555518).
 Image reduction and differential photometry were performed using a fully automated pipeline \citep{2015ASPC..496..181P} that incorporates Pyraf \citep{2012ascl.soft07011S} and the Astrometry.net packages \citep{2010AJ....139.1782L}.